6 steps you need to take to apply to university

 You’ll also need to include a reference in your application.
 If your referee is someone at your school or college, they’ll enter their reference into your application once it’s all filled out – including your personal statement, but more on that below – and then send the whole thing off to Ucas.

-Learn more about how to get the Ucas reference you want from this article.
+- Read more: how to get the Ucas reference you want

 5. Write your personal statementYour personal statement is a really important part of your application – it’s your opportunity to show what makes you a great applicant and could end up being the deciding factor between you and someone else with similar qualifications.